 The Working Class and the Labour Party

-BELOW are links to some model motions for Labour Party Conference Sept 2021 that have been circulated to members with support from the Campaign for Labour Party Democracy (CLPD), addressing the exclusion within the party of low income and working class people.
+BELOW are links to some model motions for Labour Party Conference Sept 2022 that would go some way to addressing the exclusion and invisibility within the party and therefore within politics generally of low income and working class people.

-BELOW are some model motions submitted to Women's Conference 2021 that respond to the changes in society and the economy as a result of the COVID crisis, with a focus on women, children and class inequality.
+BELOW are some model motions drafted for Women's Conference 2021 that respond to the changes in society and the economy as a result of the COVID crisis, with a focus on women, children and class inequality.

 The decline of working class participation and inclusion within politics, including Labour Party Politics, is well-documented.
 Working Class women have suffered disproportionately and will continue to without better direct political representation.
 This model motion outlines a starting point for addressing that.
 Click through to see full motion text.